Our school day.

 We adopt an ‘open door’ policy and your child’s class teacher is usually available at 3.15 p.m. each day, to discuss any concerns, as long as there are no staff meetings.
 If so, you can arrange a mutually acceptable time at the door.
 We would ask, if at all possible, that you try to avoid seeing him/her at the start of the school day as teachers need to be free to greet their class, speak to children and settle children into their daily routines.
 So if you need to see your child’s class teacher in the morning, please do call into the office to make an appointment.

-On most mornings, apart from in heavy rain (when you'll be running to the classes!) there will be MEET AND GREET staff outside the school in orange jackets.
+We aim to have MEET AND GREET staff outside the school in orange jackets.
 If you have any queries, messages for the school office - or for your teacher, why not tell the 'meet and greeters' who will pass all messages on for you - or else they can answer your queries.
 This saves you queueing at the office; and allows pupils, staff and teachers to get down to work more quickly.

 If you need to get a message to your child’s class teacher, 'greeters' or the school office will always pass on a message, on your behalf.We also have a 24 hour answerphone and email addresses on this website.